kairosity/mp4-lionize/testing.md

 Testing Process:

-- Navigate to and view, the "Your Reviews" Page.
+- Navigated to and viewed, the "Your Reviews" Page.
-- Click on the "Delete" button under a review.
+- Clicked on the "Delete" button under a review.
-- Click on "No, Cancel" to check functionality.
+- Clicked on "No, Cancel" to check functionality.
-- Click back into Delete.
+- Clicked back into Delete.
-- Click "Yes, Delete it!" to confirm deletion.
+- Clicked "Yes, Delete it!" to confirm deletion.
-- Verify the changes have been made on the review page and verify that that specific product is now back in the "Products to review" section of the page.
+- Verified the changes were made on the review page and verified that the specific product was back listed in the "Products to review" section of the page.

 <br>